theIvanR/lmstudio-unlocked-backend/README.md

 # LM Studio Unlocked Backend

-**Premise (short):** the developer team said it wouldn't work. we did it anyway and built our own **unofficial** backends for LM Studio — patched `llama.cpp` backends that let LM Studio run on much wider / older hardware.
+**Premise:** the developer team said it wouldn't work. we did it anyway and built our own **unofficial** backends for LM Studio — patched `llama.cpp` backends that let LM Studio run on much wider / older hardware.

 ## Backends Available: